On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

-In the following, we describe the results for each procedural construct, including the four cardinalities.
-For sequence flows, we give the Petri nets of all cardinalities explicitly (cf. \cref{fig:pn_seq}), while for the other procedural constructs, we give only the figure for \emph{optional repeatable} cardinality, as the other cardinalities can be easily obtained from it.
-In addition, we show the DFA representation of the discovered \declare constraints for all 16 variants and describe the constraints that must (or must not) hold for the corresponding mappings.
-In total, 14 out of the 16 variants can be accurately discovered through \declare constraints, when including the additions from \cref{sec:templates}, with the remaining two requiring additional post-processing.
+In the following, we describe the results for each procedural behavior, including the four cardinalities.
+For sequence flows, we give the Petri nets of all cardinalities explicitly (cf. \cref{fig:pn_seq}), while for the other procedural behaviors, we give only the figure for \emph{optional repeatable} cardinality, as the other cardinalities can be easily obtained from it.
+In addition, we show the DFA representation of the discovered \declare constraints for all 16 variants and describe the constraints that must (or must not) hold for the corresponding mappings.\footnote{All given DFAs accept an empty trace, which can be addressed by simply checking if the given event log contains any empty traces.} As shown in \cref{tab:manifestation}, standard \declare constraints allow detecting 9 out of the 16 variants, which rises to 14 out of 16, when including the additions from \cref{sec:constraints}.
+The remaining two variants, mandatory repeatable and optional repeatable OR, would require additional post-processing.

-We note that all resulting DFAs accept a empty trace, i.e., the initial state is an accepting state.
-This is can be addressed by appending an artificial start activity to each trace, as also done in~\cite{DBLP:conf/pmai/AlmanCGMM24}, and comparing the resulting relative activity cardinalities between that start activity and the activities involved in the given procedural construct.